JetBrains/kotlin/samples/tetris/README.md

 For Windows - `pacman -S mingw-w64-x86_64-SDL2` in MinGW64 console, if you do not have MSYS2-MinGW64 installed - install it first as described in http://www.msys2.org

-To build Tetris application for your host platform use
+To build Tetris application for your host platform (Mac or Linux) use `../gradlew build`.

-For Mac and Linux:
+Aleternatively for Mac and Linux `./build.sh`.

-    ./build.sh

-For Windows:
+For Windows use `build.bat`.

-    build.bat

-You also may use gradle to build this sample: `../gradlew build`.
-This task builds the sample for all platforms supported by the host.
+This task builds the sample for your host platform.
 Note that SDL2 must be installed on the host.

+To run it on the host use `../gradlew run`

+Alternatively you can run artifact directly

+     ./build/konan/bin/Tetris${target}/Tetris${target}.kexe

-For cross-compilation to iOS (on Mac host) use
+For cross-compilation to iOS (on Mac host) use gradle property

-	TARGET=iphone ./build.sh
+	konan.build.targets=iphone

 For cross-compilation to Raspberry Pi (on Linux host) use

-	TARGET=raspberrypi ./build.sh
+	konan.build.targets=raspberrypi

 During build process compilation script creates interoperability bindings to SDL2, using SDL C headers, and then compiles an application with the produced bindings.